lscheidler/ruby-plugin_manager/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache 2.0 License](http://opensource.org/licenses/Apache-2.0).